HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc with minor bug fixes.
+Improved the frontend caching algorithm.

+Fixed minor bug with file versioning for the caching system, on the backend.

+Deprecated error management features.